ropensci/europepmc/cran-comments.md

 ## Test environments

 * local OS X install, R 3.3.2
-* ubuntu 12.04 (on travis-ci), R 3.3.1
+* ubuntu 12.04 (on travis-ci), R 3.3.2
 * win-builder (devel and release) and appveyor CI

 ## R CMD check results

-I have run R CMD check locally using option "--as-cran" and one note:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Najko Jahn <najko.jahn@gmail.com>’

-Days since last update: 2
+On local machine (OS):

+Status: OK

-The win-builder furthermore send one Note about possibly mis-spelled words in DESCRIPTION, which are, in fact, correctly spelled.
+The win-builder send one NOTE about possibly mis-spelled words in DESCRIPTION, which are, in fact, correctly spelled.

 ## Reverse dependencies